Heinz Awards: Criteria

 As written by the Heinz Family Foundation, the candidates who are chosen must meet three standards:

 First, nominees must exhibit the following personal characteristics: A passion for excellence that goes beyond intellectual curiosity; a concern for humanity rooted in a deep sensitivity for the well-being of others; and a broad vision which extends far beyond the particular and embraces something universal.

 Second, work of the candidates for a Heinz Award must meet the following criteria: Be significant and not a "quick fix"; Have an enduring and meaningful impact; be creative and innovative; and be sufficiently tangible to serve as a model for replication elsewhere.

 Third, candidates should be actively working in the field in which they are nominated so that this award will enhance their potential for future societal contribution.

 Selection

-Members of an anonymous Council of Nominators are chosen for their expertise in the fields relevant to the award for which they will be nominating.
-After the nominators have chosen the candidates, the nominations are forwarded to a jury consisting of noted experts in each of the five categories.
-The jury then chooses the final recipients and sends these to the program's Board for final approval.
+Members of an invited Council of Nominators are chosen for their expertise in the fields relevant to the award for which they will be nominating.
+After the nominators have recommended the candidates, the nominations are forwarded to a jury consisting of noted experts in each of the three categories.
+The jury then recommends a slate of recipients to the program's Board of Directors for final approval.